istio/istio.io/content/en/docs/reference/config/analysis/ist0105/index.md

 To resolve this problem, update the sidecar version by redeploying your application using your normal rollout strategy.
 For a Kubernetes deployment:

-* If you're using Kubernetes version 1.15 or above, you can run `kubectl rollout restart <my-deployment>` to trigger a new rollout.
+* If you're using Kubernetes 1.15 or higher, you can run `kubectl rollout restart <my-deployment>` to trigger a new rollout.
 * Alternatively, you can modify the deployment's `template` field to force a new rollout.
 This is often done by adding a label like